Positron3D/PositronConfig/README.md

 If you have any changes you'd like to keep, or the results of endstop calibration, PID tuning, or input shaper calibration, be sure to make a backup of those values before installing the new files.

 ## Things to check
-This is stock configs for the Positron, but there are some things to check if your printer isn't stock:
+These are the configs for the stock Positron, but there are some things to check if your printer isn't stock:

 ### Sensorless Homing Sensitivity